triestpa/Police-Analysis-Python/README.md

 To preview the completed IPython notebook, visit the page [here](https://github.com/triestpa/Police-Analysis-Python/blob/master/traffic_stop_analysis.ipynb).

-> This tutorial and analysis would not be possible without the work performed by [The Standford Open Policing Project](https://openpolicing.stanford.edu/).
+> This tutorial and analysis would not be possible without the work performed by [The Stanford Open Policing Project](https://openpolicing.stanford.edu/).
 Much of the analysis performed in this tutorial is based on the work that has already performed by this team.
 [A short tutorial](https://openpolicing.stanford.edu/tutorials/) for working with the data using the R programming language is provided on the official project website.

 To read more, visit - https://blog.patricktriest.com/police-data-python/